 But for Cime, for Pytta, Sente, for Stol or Larsa, my heart’s goodbye would have been sincere.
 Would be, as I learned at once.

 “The Prince will have us start the road tomorrow.
 It is winter soon, and we have all this land to cross to the sea, where we are going.”

 Wosogo had a frown of interior work on his face, and I supposed his fluency in our language ebbed, as he measured in his own what he wished to say next.

 “The Prince makes you free.
 There are fortunes to be told on every man who journeys.
 Every beast, horse and oxen, every sun’s rise and set.
 It is always with our people to be at odds with the sea.
 That is an old curse upon us.”

 “What sort of journey is this?
 Why are we going?”

 “I…journey.
 But I think I have not the word.
 Balbaec is a town of the Alëenon, all they trade by the mountain road brought down from the fortress city.
 No one passes the gate…and there is on the plain a great bazaar at all times.
-Men even from over the mountains to the west.”
+Men even from over the mountains to the east.”